 In the Gulf of Mexico, Shell has chartered three special LNG-powered offshore supply vessels for its deep-water operations.

-To deliver LNG to customers in north-west Europe, Shell built and recently took delivery of Cardissa, a state-of-the-art LNG bunker vessel with capacity to hold around 6,500 m3 of LNG fuel.
-The vessel will deliver fuel from the Gate terminal in Rotterdam and in locations throughout Europe.
+To deliver LNG to customers in north-west Europe, Shell has three LNG bunker vessels in its fleet, including the Cardissa, a state-of-the-art LNG bunker vessel with capacity to hold around 6,500 m3 of LNG fuel.
+The vessel delivers fuel from the Gate terminal in Rotterdam and in locations throughout Europe.

-Shell has also finalised a long-term agreement to charter an LNG bunker barge with a capacity to carry 3,000 m3 of LNG fuel.
-Operating out of Rotterdam, the LNG bunker barge will be able to refuel vessels operating on Europe’s inland waterways.
-The Gate terminal in Rotterdam will boost the availability of LNG as a marine fuel.
+Shell also has a long-term agreement to charter the LNG London bunker barge with a capacity to carry 3,000 m3 of LNG fuel.
+Operating out of Rotterdam, the LNG bunker barge is able to refuel vessels operating on Europe’s inland waterways.

 In the USA, Shell has finalised a similar agreement for an LNG bunker barge with a 4,000m3 fuel capacity.
 This is the first ocean-going barge of its kind to be based there.
 It will supply LNG to marine customers along the southern East Coast and support growing cruise-line demand for LNG marine fuel.